Part II · The Personal Scale · What am I? How should I live?

 E1 (the Bridge Axiom of Ethics: lucidity is more worthy of pursuit than obscuration) crosses from “is” (lucidity is attainable) to “ought” (lucidity is desirable).
 Can you imagine a situation where “not seeing” seems better than seeing?
 Is that a genuine counterexample to E1, or is the desire “not to see” itself a form of obscuration?

-The Four Faiths (F1 Faith in Pattern: trust in intelligible order; F2 Faith in Mystery: trust in inexhaustible depth; F3 Faith in Unfolding: trust in the grace of being itself; F4 Faith in Lucidity: trust in the possibility and worth of clear seeing) are not propositional beliefs (“I believe X is true”) but existential stances (“I choose to face reality this way”).
+The Four Faiths (F1 Faith in Pattern: trust in intelligible order; F2 Faith in Mystery: trust in inexhaustible depth; F3 Faith in Unfolding: trust in the grace of being itself; F4 Faith in Lucidity: trust in the possibility and worth of clear seeing) are existential stances (“I choose to face reality this way”).
 Which Faith do you live most naturally?
 Which is hardest for you?

 EP1 (Lucidity as Criterion of the Good) says choosing obscuration when lucidity is available harms one’s own being.
 Does outsourcing your thinking to AI constitute this kind of obscuration?
 Where is the boundary: which delegations are wise, and which are evasions?